appcelerator-se/corporate-directory/README.md

 Everyone needs to have quick and easy access to their business contacts.
 This corporate directory application showcases how you can easily build a high quality, cross platform application using the Appcelerator Mobile Platform.

 Key App Features
 ----------------

+#### Master Branch
 + A master / detail application using a customized ListView
++ Searchable List
++ ListViewSections created based on last name initial
-+ Searchable List including Indexes (iOS only)
++ ListView Indexes (iOS only)
 + Native Navigation Patterns using NavigationWindow for iOS and standard Windows for Android
 + Includes native hooks to Maps, Email and Phone applications
 + Loading data from local Filesystem

+#### data-binding Branch
++ Collection data binding to ListView
++ Model / View binding on the Profile Page
++ Uses Alloy Models to sync sample data to the SQLite database

+_Note: The data-binding branch does not create ListViewSections in the directory view.

 Quick Start
 -----------